syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 ## Routing

 > ⚡ P.T.
+Usage:
+>
-Usage: Perform network traffic inspection, understand routing protocol attacks.
+> - Perform network traffic inspection
+> - Understand routing protocol attacks

 The *forwarding* policy of the IP datagrams through **`routers`** is base on **routing protocols** which determine the best path to reach a network.